Consensys/verax-documentation/get-involved/governance/proposal-templates.md

 ### Next Steps

-Outline the immediate actions and steps following the proposal’s submission, providing a clear roadmap for the issuer onboarding process.
+Outline the immediate actions and steps after the proposal’s submission, providing a clear roadmap for the issuer onboarding process.

 ### References and Links

-List all relevant sources, documents, and references that support your proposal and provide additional context.
+List all relevant sources, documents and references that support your proposal and provide additional context.

 ***